 This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 The software and version I use is OpenWRT.
-For hardware, I’m using a Asus WL-500G Premium, but any platform supported by OpenWRT should work.
+For hardware, I’m using a Asus WL-500g Deluxe and WL-500g Premium V1, but any platform supported by OpenWRT should work.
 The 3G/UMTS/HSDPA provider is the Swedish 3 and the USB dongle is the Huawei E220.

 Wireless Network Illustration